Surveyors Fotofile: House Longhorn beetle damage

 What should I do if I suspect I have a House Longhorn beetle infestation?

-Timberwise are experts in treating woodworm of all kinds.
-With over 4 decades experience in treating woodworm you can be sure that Timberwise can treat your House Longhorn beetle problem quickly and effectively.
+Timberwise are specialists in treating woodworm of all kinds.
+With over 5 decades experience in treating woodworm you can be sure that Timberwise can treat your House Longhorn beetle problem quickly and effectively.
 To arrange a woodworm survey couldn’t be easier simply call 0800 288 8660 or complete our on-line Woodworm Survey Request form.